10 Ways to Reduce Initial Server Response Time on Your Site

 3. Optimize server hardware components for improved performance

 Server hardware is made up of several components, all of which need to work efficiently for reliable performance.
-If you have a good hosting provider, they should give you powerful hardware and robust infrastructure, whereas those using legacy hardware will generate slower response times.
+If you have a good hosting provider, they should give you powerful hardware architecture and robust infrastructure, whereas those using legacy hardware will generate slower response times.

 You should also optimize your CPU (Central Processing Unit), RAM (Random Access Memory), and disk space.